-&lt;sup>3 OJ L 167, 22.6.2001, p.
+1 OJ L 167, 22.6.2001, p.
 10.

-- (5) In the case of orphan works, such prior consent to carry out acts of reproduction or of making available to the public cannot be obtained. - (6) Different approaches in the Member States to the recognition of orphan work status can present obstacles to the functioning of the internal market and the use of and cross-border access to orphan works.
-Such different approaches can also result in restrictions on the free movement of goods and services which incorporate cultural content.
-Therefore, ensuring the mutual recognition of such status is appropriate, since it would allow access to the orphan works in all Member States. - (7) In particular, a common approach to determine the orphan status and the permitted uses of orphan works is necessary to ensure legal certainty in the internal market with respect to the use of orphan works by libraries, museums, educational establishments, archives, film or audio heritage institutions and public service broadcasting organisations. - (8) Cinematographic or audiovisual works and phonograms in the archives of public service broadcasting organisations and produced by them include orphan works.
-Taking into account the special position of broadcasters as producers of phonograms and audiovisual material and the need to adopt measures to limit the phenomena of orphan works in the future, it is appropriate to set a cut off date relating to the application of this Directive as far as the works and phonograms in the archives of broadcasting organisations are concerned. - (9) For the purposes of this Directive, cinematographic and audiovisual works and phonograms in the archives of public service broadcasting organisations should be understood as including works and phonograms commissioned by such organisations for their exclusive exploitation.
+- (7) In particular, a common approach to determine the orphan status and the permitted uses of orphan works is necessary to ensure legal certainty in the internal market with respect to the use of orphan works by libraries, museums, educational establishments, archives, film or audio heritage institutions and public service broadcasting organisations. - (8) Cinematographic or audiovisual works and phonograms in the archives of public service broadcasting organisations and produced by them include orphan works.
+Taking into account the special position of broadcasters as producers of phonograms and audiovisual material and the need to adopt measures to limit the phenomena of orphan works in the future, it is appropriate to set a cut off date relating to the application of this Directive as far as the works and phonograms in the archives of broadcasting organisations are concerned. - (9) Cinematographic and audiovisual works and phonograms contained in the archives of public service broadcasting organisations, and which are commissioned by such organisations for the exclusive exploitation by them or other co-producing public service broadcasting organisations should fall within the scope of this Directive.
+Cinematographic and audiovisual works and phonograms contained in the archives of public service broadcasting organisations which have not been produced or commissioned by such organisations but which those organisations have been authorized to use under a licensing agreement should not fall within the scope of this Directive.

-- (10) The creation of large online libraries facilitates electronic search and discovery tools which open up new sources of discovery for researchers and academics that would otherwise have to content themselves with more traditional and analogue search methods. - (11) For reasons of international comity, this Directive should only apply to works and phonograms that are first published, in a Member State or, in the absence of publication, first broadcast in a Member State or, in the absence of publication or broadcast, made publicly accessible by the beneficiaries of this Directive with the consent of the rightholders.
-With regard to works and phonograms, which have neither been published nor broadcast but which have been made publicly accessible by the beneficiaries of this Directive with the consent of the rightholders this Directive should only apply provided that it is reasonable to assume that the rightholders would not oppose the use allowed by this Directive. - (12) Before a work or phonogram can be considered an orphan work, a [...] diligent search for the holders of rights in the work or phonogram, including holders of rights in works and other protected subject matter that are embedded or incorporated in the work or phonogram, should be carried out.
+- (10) The creation of large online libraries facilitate electronic search and discovery tools which open up new sources of discovery for researchers and academics that would otherwise have to content themselves with more traditional and analogue search methods. - (11) For reasons of international comity, this Directive should only apply to works and phonograms that are first published in the territory of a Member State or, in the absence of publication, first broadcast in the territory of a Member State or, in the absence of publication or broadcast, made publicly accessible by the beneficiaries of this Directive with the consent of the rightholders.
+With regard to works and phonograms, which have neither been published nor broadcast but which have been made publicly accessible by the beneficiaries of this Directive with the consent of the rightholders this Directive should only apply provided that it is reasonable to assume that the rightholders would not oppose the use allowed by this Directive. - (12) Before a work or phonogram can be considered an orphan work, a diligent search for the rightholders in the work or phonogram, including rightholders in works and other protected subject matter that are embedded or incorporated in the work or phonogram, should be carried out in good faith.
 Member States should be permitted to provide that such a diligent search may be carried out by the organisations referred to in this Directive or by other organisations.
+Such other organisations may charge for the service of carrying out a diligent search.